Skip to main content

 If both parents have the same employer

-Ways you can take parental leave
+How you can take parental leave

-• One continuous period of leave equal to 26 weeks
+• 1 continuous period of 26 weeks

-Protection of your employment rights
+Protection of employment rights

 Periods of probation, training or apprenticeship may be suspended.

-Postponement of parental leave
+Postponing parental leave

 Requesting changes to working hours or patterns

-Complete the Parental leave application form HR108j (PDF, 54.2KB, 3 pages) and give it to your manager at least 6 weeks before you plan to take parental leave.
+You must tell your manager at least 6 weeks before you plan to take parental leave.

 Related topics